National Athletic Trainers' Association: Public Relations Contest

-Entries must educate, use proper “athletic trainer” terminology and must not be self-serving.

 American Academy of Podiatric Sports Medicine For Excellence in Athletic Training Award

 The American Academy of Podiatric Sports Medicine, the largest sports medicine affiliate of the American Podiatric Medical Association, presents this annual award to an athletic trainer who displays commitment and excellence in the field of sports medicine.

 Deloss Brubaker Student Writing Award

 NATA undergraduate student members are invited to submit original manuscripts for the annual student writing contest.
 One winner will be selected for each of the following categories: